qualiu/vscode-msr/README.md

   It's better to be solved by `vscode` itself to remove the final duplicate results, or privide an interface for extensions to do it.

-- One redundant finding defintion was triggered if used `Ctrl` + `Mouse left click`.
+- One redundant finding definition was triggered if used `Ctrl` + `Mouse left click`.

   Due to both "**Peek Definition**" and "**Go to Definition**" were triggered:
   - **Peek Definition** was triggered by `Ctrl` + `Mouse hover`.